 WHEN CAN I VISIT?

 We are now open again for public worship, and we are gathering at 10am on Sundays.
-We are only allowed a limited number of people to at one time, so we are asking that you can let us know if you're coming.
+To help with Contact Tracing, we are asking that you sign up let us know if you're coming.
 Don't worry if you've not been before; it would be lovely to see you.
-Click "Join us in Church" on the homepage.
-Alternatively, we are broadcasting our services online here.
+Click here to find out about how to join us, and about our online service.

-We are also open on Wednesdays from 10am-12pm for private prayer.
+We are also open on Wednesdays: Morning prayer at 9am, then open for private prayer until midday.

 WHERE CAN I PARK?